AlejandroFloresibm/AlejandroFloresibm/README.md

 - 👋 Hi, I’m @AlejandroFloresibm
 - 👀 I’m interested in helping you develop your career at one of the biggest IT companies
 - 📫 How to reach me ...
 Alejandro.Flores.Tovar@ibm.com
-- 💞️ I’m looking for people with experience in Java Back End.
+- 💞️ I’m looking for people with experience in DevOps, Cloud, Maximo and more.
 -

 <!---